BestTimesToVisit.com Logo

 packing

-Sucre sits at a high altitude (around 2,800 meters), so pack layers!
-Mornings and evenings can be cool, even if the midday sun is warm.
-Bring comfortable walking shoes as the cobblestone streets can be uneven, and don't forget sunscreen and a hat – the sun is intense at this altitude.
+Sucre sits at a high altitude (around 2,800 meters or 9,200 feet), so pack layers!
+Mornings and evenings can be cool, even if the daytime sun is warm.
+Comfortable walking shoes are a must for exploring the cobblestone streets, and don't forget sunscreen and a hat to protect yourself from the strong high-altitude sun.

 safety